The birth of probability theory

 The origins of the notion of probability

-The beginning of probability calculation
+The beginning of probability calculus

 Advancements over the centuries

-Modern formalization by Kolmogorov
+The modern formalization by Kolmogorov

 Contemporary applications of probabilities

-Birth of probability theory
+The birth of probability theory

 Event Description